Best Running Rain Jackets of 2025

 Is it worth paying more for an expensive rain jacket?

-While technically, you can run in a trash bag or an inexpensive $3 poncho and stay relatively dry, there’s a lot to be said for investing in a high-quality rain jacket.
-A good rain jacket can protect you from the rain while allowing moisture from sweat to escape from the inside.
-A breathable and waterproof jacket isn’t inexpensive, but it can make running in the rain much more comfortable and safer.
-Well-constructed rain jackets can also last a long time and be considered a significant investment in your running gear.
-Proper care of a 2.5-layer jacket like the Outdoor Research Helium Rain Jacket can keep it waterproof for a long time, as can adding a new DWR coating when it loses its waterproofness.
+A breathable and waterproof jacket isn’t cheap — the advanced materials and treatments used to keep rain and moisture out require a lot of research and development, which comes at a premium price — but it can make running in the rain much safer and more comfortable.
+Well-constructed rain jackets can also last for a long time, so you can consider them an important investment in your running gear.
+Proper care of a 2.5-layer jacket like the Salomon Bonatti Trail can keep it waterproof for a long time, as can adding a new DWR coating when it loses its outer layer of waterproofness.

 Call for Comments